 Example Cedar Policy for MCP:

 Cedar's Constraints: Cedar's security-first design comes with trade-offs.
-It intentionally lacks loops, recursion, regex support, and external data source integration during policy evaluation.
+It intentionally lacks dynamic logic and external data source integration during policy evaluation.
 For MCP implementations requiring complex data processing or sophisticated business logic, these limitations can be significant.

 The Decision Matrix